 Cinnamon can irritate some skin so do a patch test before applying it to your face.
 Don’t be alarmed if you feel heat in your face, and even a little pulsing, all results of increased circulation.
 Anyone with sensitive or rosacea-prone skin should probably avoid this one, but if you have dull, hearty skin that needs a refreshing boost – go for it.

 Ginger is warming when used on the skin because it gets your blood moving.
 Blood flow brings added nutrients and oxygen to the surface, nourishing the scalp and hair follicles.
 Massage your scalp with warm Ginger Hair Oil to condition your hair and stimulate hair growth.

 Fall Beauty Ingredient: Carrot

-Carrots are a natural way to get retinol, one of the best wrinkle-fighting ingredients.
+Carrots are a natural way to get vitamin A, one of the best wrinkle-fighting ingredients.
 The beta-carotene in carrots is converted to retinol when applied to the skin, helping to regenerate cells and soften skin.
 Try this Carrot Eye Mask for fine lines and crow’s feet.
 (It’s okay to use it all over your face, too!)

 Fall Beauty Ingredient: Sage

 Add sage to your skincare for its natural acids that remove dead skin cells while providing vitamin A and calcium.
 Combine sage with soothing cucumber and oatmeal for an anti-inflammatory Calming Cucumber Mask that’s perfect for red, windburned cheeks.

 Pears fight free radicals and environmental damage thanks to vitamins A, C, and K. They also act as natural anti-inflammatory to reduce skin irritation or redness.
 Get the skin benefits of pear and black tea with this antioxidant-rich Chai Pear Sugar Scrub.3